Morteza Pashaei: Illness and death

-In late September 2013, it was announced that Pashaei was diagnosed with stomach cancer.
+In late September 2013, it was announced that Pashaei had been diagnosed with stomach cancer.
 His relatives denied the news but his official website announced that his planned concerts had been cancelled due to Morteza's illness.
 He appeared with a hat in a TV show one month later and spoke about his illness.
 He underwent a major surgery before announcing the news.

 On 3 November 2014, Pashaei was transferred to Bahman Hospital and was hospitalized in ICU.
 His doctor mentioned that until his last moments, Pashaei still had hope and he was looking forward to performing at his first Canadian concert in Toronto on 29 November 2014, which was to be the beginning of his Canadian, and eventually international tour.
 His friend and fellow singer, Farzad Farzin, agreed to do the concert in his place, and perform all of Pashaei's songs in his honour.
 After his death, he got a letter of recognition from Canada's minister of citizenship and immigration.
-In the letter, Pashaei was acknowledged for his efforts to promote Iranian culture in Canada, and for his unique talents that have gained him the reputation as a legend of the Iranian community and around the world.
+In the letter, Pashaei was acknowledged for his efforts to promote Iranian culture in Canada, and for his unique talents that had gained him the reputation of a legend in the Iranian community and around the world.
 Despite his own illness, he also cared for others as well: he accepted the ALS challenge and donated to the cause, while encouraging his fans and other fellow singers to pitch in to help as well.